jylilaht/jarimatic_opcua_namespace_tester/README.md

 - Tag to be read (string type)

 - Creator takes no responsibility over anything in this repository
-- If something here makes money creator could use a slice (that poor guy)
+- If something here makes money, by some miracle, creator could use a slice (that poor guy)